Who headlined the first Glastonbury festival?

 19 September 2023, 16:10

 Michael Eavis held the very first festival at Worthy Farm on 19 September 1970… but who was on the bill?
 And which superstar band pulled out?

 On Friday 18 September 1970, Jimi Hendrix died in a London flat.
 For many people, this event marked the end of the 1960s, as one of its brightest stars burnt out at the desperately young age of 27.

 The sad news almost overshadowed the very first instalment of what was to become a fixture in the British music calendar, and perhaps the greatest festival of all time: Glastonbury.

 The very first Glastonbury festival was held on Saturday 19 September at Michael Eavis’s dairy farm in Pilton, Somerset.
 It originally ran for just the one day and in those days was titled the “Pilton Pop, Folk & Blues Festival”.

 Eavis charged the very reasonable price of £1 for a ticket, alongside free milk from his own dairy.
 Ads for the festival also promised “Sheltered fields for camping!”, “All food at fair prices!” and “Ox roast!”
-Take a look at the orginal poster below, which you can now buy a reproduction of directly from Glastonbury here.

 But who played the very first Glastonbury festival?